dooboolab-community/react-native-iap/README.md

 [![PR Opened](https://img.shields.io/github/issues-pr/dooboolab/react-native-iap.svg)](https://github.com/dooboolab/react-native-iap/pulls)
 [![PR Closed](https://img.shields.io/github/issues-pr-closed/dooboolab/react-native-iap.svg)](https://github.com/dooboolab/react-native-iap/pulls?q=is%3Apr+is%3Aclosed) [![Greenkeeper badge](https://badges.greenkeeper.io/dooboolab/react-native-iap.svg)](https://greenkeeper.io/)

+## Announcement

+The `react-native-iap` module hasn't been maintained well recently.
+We are thinking of participating again and make the module healthier.
+Please refer to [2021 Maintenance plan](https://github.com/dooboolab/react-native-iap/issues/1241) and share with us how you or your organization is using it.
+Happy new year 🎉

 This react-native module will help you access the In-app purchases capabilities of your phone on the `Android`, `iOS` platforms and the `Amazon` platform (Beta).

 **Keep in mind** `react-native-iap` will provide the basic features you need but is not a turnkey solution, implementing In-app purchases in your app will still require quite some work.<br/>